klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

-This section covers how to connect your 4-node ServiceChain to the Baobab network.
+This section covers how to connect your 4-node ServiceChain network to the Baobab network.
 You will set up a Baobab EN and connect the EN with one of your SCNs.
-Then you will enable the Anchoring feature to write ServiceChain block information on Baobab network.
+Then you will enable the anchoring feature to put ServiceChain block information onto the Baobab network.

 ![](../images/sc-en-scn-arch.png)